profgaelle/ku-besci-research-group/content/authors/5-anine/_index.md

 ---
 # Display name
-title: Anine Cecilie Riege
+title: Dr Anine Cecilie Riege

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-# role: Postdoctoral Research Associate
+role: Postdoctoral fellow

 # Organizations/Affiliations
 organizations: